jenglish10/jekyll-bokeh-gr/_pages/adultfiction.md

 vis_include: vis/goodreads_genre_nokids_anonymous_tsne.html
 ---

-This is an interactive Bokeh visualization of ~1750 of the most active users on the Goodreads social reading site.
-They were randomly selected in 2017 from all users who had then published at least 150 reviews on the site.
+This is an interactive Bokeh visualization of 1672 of the most active users on the Goodreads social reading site.
+They were randomly selected in early 2018 from all users who had then published at least 150 reviews on the site.
 Each reader is represented as a point, color-coded to show the primary genre of their reading, excluding non-fiction and fiction for children and young people.
 Our reason for excluding those